Football Striking, Kicking, or Kneeing an Opponent Penalty

 The penalty for striking, kicking, or kneeing an opponent affords some exceptions for the line of scrimmage and for recovering a loose ball.
 At the line of scrimmage, a defensive lineman is allowed to fend off an opponent by pushing or placing a palm against the opponent’s head and mask.
 However, players still cannot punch or strike opponents in a flagrant, unnecessarily rough manner.
 The same applies for recovering a loose ball, where space is also tight.

 A referee uses a personal foul signal for a striking, kicking, or kneeing an opponent penalty.
-A referee will hold one arm at chest level parallel to the ground, and with the other make a chopping motion to the center of the arm.
+To signal a personal foul, a referee will strike one wrist against another above his head.

 - Punching an opponent after a play has been called.

 - Striking or elbowing an opponent’s neck or head with arms.